TimHanewich/Testing-Power-Platform-API/readme.md

-# Testign the Power Platform API
+# Testing the Power Platform API
 The code in [Program.cs](./src/Program.cs) demonstrates basic authroization functionality to access the Power Platform APIs.
 It follows these steps:

 1. Request a device code from Microsoft